All Episodes

 They have been working the Somali warlords to keep them away from the Islamists and to keep them in the new transitional government.

-The Washington Post this morning headlines Somali Islamic fighters flee toward Kenya.
+The Washington Post this morning headlines, Somali Islamic fighters flee toward Kenya.

-Um here's the take they they have on this in the first paragraph, dateline Nairobi in Kenya, uh quote, Ethiopian forces backing Somalia's weak transitional government have taken over Kismayo, the last stronghold of the country's Islamic movement.
+Quote, Ethiopian forces backing Somalia's weak transitional government have taken over Kismayo, the last stronghold of the country's Islamic movement.

 In the final stage of a dramatic power shift in the fragile horn of Africa nations, the Islamic fighters abandoned their heaviest weapons Monday morning and took off for villages in the forest.

-No word that this is a victory in the war on terror, but it is in fact a victory in the war on terror.
+No word that this is a victory in the war on terror, but it is, in fact, a victory in the war on terror.

-They've lost all of their weapons, they've lost their jobs, they've lost their homes.
+They've lost all of their weapons.

-It's a uh it's a it's a panic situation.
+It's a panic situation.

 But at least the Washington Post reporting straight ahead what happened, but not reporting what it means.

-What it means is the Saudis have been thwarted in setting up an Al-Qaeda-based terrorism headquarters in Somalia.
+What it means is the Saudis have been thwarted in setting up an al-Qaeda-based terrorism headquarters in Somalia.

 Here's the article.

-Tuesday, January 2, Los Angeles Times, A-1, quote, their leaders slipped out of this capital dateline, Mogadishu, Somalia.
+Tuesday, January 2, Los Angeles Times, A1, quote, their leaders slipped out of this capital dateline, Mogadishu, Somalia.

 Their leaders slipped out of this capital under cover of darkness.